 Hormone therapy for breast cancer is the type of treatment for cancers that are hormone sensitive.
 The most common hormone therapy for breast cancer blocks the hormones from attaching to the receptors on the cancer cells or reducing the production of hormones in the body.
 Below, we will look at how hormone therapy helps in breast cancer treatment.

 Role of hormone therapy in breast cancer treatment

 Hormone therapy for breast cancer is effective for breast cancers that are sensitive to hormones.
 Doctors refer to such cancers as ER-positive (estrogen receptor-positive cancers) or PR -positive (progesterone receptor-positive cancers).
 This indicates that breast cancers get more intensified by natural hormones such as progesterone and estrogen.

 This treatment helps in preventing breast cancer from coming back.
 It also reduces the risk of cancer from developing in tissues of the breast.
 Hormone therapy further stops or slows the cancer growth.
-It reduces the tumour size prior to breast cancer surgery.
+It reduces the tumour size prior to surgery, says the breast cancer doctor.

 Hormone therapy is also given after the surgery for around five years.
 More than five years of treatment is given to women who are at a higher risk of getting their cancer back.
 When breast cancer comes back after the surgery or spreads to the other parts of the body, hormone therapy is used.

 Toremifene is a drug that is not used much and is suitable for treating women who have metastatic breast cancer.
 If tamoxifen is used and does not work anymore, toremifene drugs are taken orally.